mainej/schema-voyager/README.md

 ### Supplemental Properties

-With this terminology in hand, it is time to learn how to annotate your schema.
+With this terminology in hand, it's time to learn how to annotate your schema.

 To annotate you add supplemental properties, most of which are in the `:db.schema` namespace, directly to the attributes.
 Because [sources can be joined](#join-sources) you can fetch the main properties from Datomic, but augment them with supplemental properties in a file or somewhere else.